qmul-ceg/eldbdocs/docs/Data/Lookup.md

 | **ethnic_19**  | varchar(2)   | 0        | ethnicity 19+1 categorisation (eg W1-O9, NS, UU) |
 | ethnic_19_name | varchar(150) | 1        | ethnicity 19+1 category names                    |

+> Note:
-Fieldnames have been revised to a simpler `ethnic_`+ number of categories, eg `ethnic_18`.
+> Fieldnames have been revised to a simpler `ethnic_`+ number of categories, eg `ethnic_18`.
 Where needed, a letter suffix differentiates categories with the same number of categories, eg `ethnic_5` and `ethnic_5a`.
-- `ethnic_5a` & `ethnic_16` based on 2001 census.
+> - `ethnic_5a` & `ethnic_16` based on 2001 census.
 Used as standard NHS categories.
 Chinese classifed as O Other ethnic group / R Chinese
-- `ethnic_5` & `ethnic_18` based 2011 census, also known as Self Defined Ethnicity (SDE).
+> - `ethnic_5` & `ethnic_18` based 2011 census, also known as Self Defined Ethnicity (SDE).
 Used by public services and in Governmental reporting.
 Chinese reclassifed as A Asian / A4 Chinese.
 Arab added as O Other ethnic group / O2 Arab
-- `ethnic_19` based 2021 census.
+> - `ethnic_19` based 2021 census.
 Roma added as W White / W9 Roma

 ## `lu_practice`
 *GP Practices in North East London*